elastic/csp-security-policies/dev/README.md

 ### Generate Rules Metadata

 `generate_rule_metadata.py` generates the metadata for a rule.
 It is used to generate the metadata for the rules in the `rules` directory (`data.yaml`).

 **Usage:**

-From the root dir you can run the following example to generate selected benchmark rules metadata
+From the root dir you can run the following example to generate selected benchmark rules metadata:

 ```shell
 poetry run python dev/generate_rule_metadata.py --benchmark <benchmark_id> --rules <selected rules>
 ```